SecurityInnovation/Security-Best-Practices/README.md

 If you are a computer or security expert, or if you see things that could be improved as you implement these practices in your day to day life please let us know by submitting a github issue to the project.

-##The Securitty Best Practices Guide
+##The Security Best Practices Guide
 https://github.com/SecurityInnovation/Security-Best-Practices/wiki